Ivan Pokhitonov

-After the Bolsheviks Coup he moved to the south of Ukraine, where the Ukrainian army was active.
+After the Bolshevik Coup he moved to the south of Ukraine, where the Ukrainian army was active.
 After the Ukrainian movement collapsed in 1921, he left the country.

 Biography

 He was born on a large farm in the Kherson Governorate of the Russian Empire (present-day Ukraine) to Pavel Pokhitonov and Varvara Alekseevna.
 His father was a retired military man who had received a title of nobility, was a member of the Kherson governing committee, supervised the local Zemstvo school and was an honorary magistrate.
 His mother was from a family of Serbians that had come during the 18th century.
 At the age of seven, he was already making copies of the Dutch engravings that decorated his home.
-In 1860, he became one of the first students at a new private boy's academy in Yelisavetgrad.
+In 1860, he became one of the first students at a new private boys academy in Yelisavetgrad.
 He later attended several other schools.